 What'sNEW Jan - Apr 2020

 Luisi cares about the philosophy underlying the research and has much to say about topics like contingency vs. necessity, the role of religion, the definition of life, autopoiesis, synthetic biology, and minimal life.
 The Subject index contains about 400 entries, including one for panspermia.

 "The hardware" is the title of Chapter 2.
 This makes us hopeful that the software problem will get equal treatment.
 Indeed, Luisi frequently mentions the difficulty of creating or finding long-enough, properly sequenced chains of amino-acids and nucleotides.
 But nothing more in the 11 chapters.
 Naturally, a biochemist will know the hardware better.
-And perhaps there's nothing more to say about the software anyway, we suggest.
+And perhaps there's nothing more to say about the software anyway (because it seems to have come from nowhere!)

 The RNA World: and Other Origin-of-Life Theories has background and updated links.